 Are you looking to build a brand new streaming PC, but you can’t decide on which graphics card (GPU) to purchase?
 The GPU is the most important component in a gaming PC.
-In 2022, getting your hands on a new GPU is almost impossible due to supply shortages coupled with incredibly high demand.
+Recently, getting your hands on a new GPU is almost impossible due to supply shortages coupled with incredibly high demand.
 This article sets out the key features to look for in a GPU, lists the best GPUs on the market right now, and addresses some frequently asked questions.

 What You Should Look For in a GPU